M0ller/Git-Guide/Git&Github.md

 ```
 (push to specific branch in that repository)

-You could replace “origin” to the address to your repo folder on github for example.
+You could replace “origin” to the address to your repo folder on GitHub for example.
 ```
 git push git@github.com:M0ller/new.git <branch name>
 ```